 Even more efficient services

 In order to offer a customer experience that reduces the friction of fitting, some retailers are using RFID technology in connected fitting rooms.
 The fitting room mirror is equipped with sensors capable of determining a person's physical appearance.
 Each item brought into the booth is detected thanks to RFID chips, then augmented reality superimposes virtual garments onto those on the user's body.
 If the item doesn't fit, a consultant can be notified so that the right size or color can be brought in.
 The fitting room also informs visitors of a product's stock status.
 If a product is out of stock, it suggests alternative solutions and increases the average shopping basket by suggesting complete looks.
-With Cenareo'sdigital signage solution forretail, you can offer a resolutely innovative customer experience.
+With the Cenareo solution dedicated todigital signage for retail, you can offer a resolutely innovative customer experience.
 With digital signage coupled with interactive kiosks and virtual fitting rooms, points of sale become places for positive, unique shopping experiences.
 Easily create an impactful, differentiating and fully interactive brand universe to attract and retain consumers, and boost your sales performance.

 Smoother shopping experiences